 We consider online coloring of intervals with bandwidth in a setting where colors have variable capacities.
 Whenever the algorithm opens a new color, it must choose the capacity for that color and cannot change it later.
-A set of intervals can be assigned the same color a of capacity C_a if the sum of bandwidths of intervals at each point does not exceed C_a .
 The goal is to minimize the total capacity of all the colors used.
-We consider the bounded model, where all capacities must be chosen in the range (0, 1], and the unbounded model, where the algorithm may use colors of any positive capacity.
+We consider the bounded model, where all capacities must be chosen in the range (0,1], and the unbounded model, where the algorithm may use colors of any positive capacity.
 For the absolute competitive ratio, we give an upper bound of 14 and a lower bound of 4.59 for the bounded model, and an upper bound of 4 and a matching lower bound of 4 for the unbounded model.
 We also consider the offline version of these problems and show that whereas the unbounded model is polynomially solvable, the bounded model is NP-hard in the strong sense and admits a 3.6-approximation algorithm.